Weholite product overview

-Weholite products are used to convey liquids or air, below ground level, above ground or under water in gravity applications underwater and gravity applications.
-Pipes can be joined in a variety of ways from the non-watertight plastic band to the 100% watertight Teekay mechanical coupler or hand extrusion weld, to the full penetration machine weld for marine applications.
+Weholite products are used to convey liquids or air, below ground level, above ground or under water in gravity applications underwater and gravity applications. can be joined in a variety of ways from the non-watertight plastic band to the 100% watertight Teekay mechanical coupler or hand extrusion weld, to the full penetration machine weld for marine applications.

 Standard Weholite can be used at a continuous operating pressure of 1 bar, with LP Weholite suitable for pressures up to 2 bars.
 For specific applications please contact us for more information.